apache/shardingsphere/docs/blog/content/material/database.en.md

 - Elastic scaling: You can dynamically expand and shrink data storage nodes anytime, anywhere without affecting existing applications;

-- Multiple replica: Automatically copy the data to multiple copies across datacenters in a strong and consistent manner to ensure the absolute security of the data;
+- Multiple replica: Automatically copy the data to multiple copies across data centers in a strong and consistent manner to ensure the absolute security of the data;

 - HTAP: The same set of products is used to mix transactional operations of OLTP and analytical operations of OLAP.